LSSTDESC/rail_attic/docs/index.rst

-.. rail documentation master file, created by sphinx-quickstart on Thu Jan 28 03:33:35 2021.
+..
+RAIL documentation master file, created by sphinx-quickstart on Sat Jan 30 16:43:32 2021.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.